edgio-docs/edgio-examples/examples/edgio-redwoodjs-example/README.md

 # Deploy Redwood on Layer0 with Limelight

-Layer0 by Limelight is an Edge Compute Platform with over 130 global points of presence.
+Edgio is an Edge Compute Platform with over 130 global points of presence.
 Limelight operates its own private network with more than 70+ terabits per second of global egress capacity.
-Data is prefetched and streamed into the browser at a 95% cache hit rate by Layer0 before the user requests it.
+Data is prefetched and streamed into the browser at a 95% cache hit rate by Edgio before the user requests it.

 ![Cache hit rate comparison graphic](https://assets-global.website-files.com/5ec129d839c03647b43dbd41/619459e884ec7ae74d923da8_I6iG8tVXinoz29x52oRnHeDYe8WmpuND7AdmwC9-c64qzxJVkN8fpn5Vlogr7W67K-peNtFsLvmBWDWuzlNJ1VnEXM3Iso4ijaf8tXlxd0Mmmk3LrBTLKXUCj_GJASq3WsIbksyJ.jpeg)

-In addition to hosting your static assets, Layer0 also includes edge functions with [EdgeJS](https://www.layer0.co/edgejs), a framework agnostic, performant, and declarative JavaScript-based edge configuration language.
+In addition to hosting your static assets, Edgio also includes edge functions with [EdgeJS](https://www.edg.io/edgejs), a framework agnostic, performant, and declarative JavaScript-based edge configuration language.

 ## Demo